aws-samples/amazon-bedrock-samples/agents/insurance-lifecycle-automation/README.md

-# Task Automation Using Agents and Knowledge Base for Amazon Bedrock - Insurance Agent.
+# Insurance Lifecycle Automation Using Agents and Knowledge Base for Amazon Bedrock
 ---

 ## Content